owncloud/music/README.md

 ### Ampache

-In the settings the URL you need form Ampache is listed and looks like this:
+In the settings the URL you need for Ampache is listed and looks like this:

 ```
 https://cloud.domain.org/index.php/apps/music/ampache/